MikeG112/falls-fc-dashboard/README.md

     Populate `DEFAULT_USERNAME`, `DEFAULT_PW`, `ADMIN_USERNAME`, `ADMIN_PW`.

     Optionally alter the env var `AUTH_SECRET` with any secret.
-Definitely do this before any non-local deployment.
+Definitely do this alteration before any non-local deployment.

 2. Run the following to start the development server: